Car Insurance: The Definitive Guide

 - Want the best policy price?
 Compare insurers and you will find it.
-In preparing this guide, we compared insurance quotes from AMI, AA Insurance, Cove, State Insurance, Trade Me Insurance and Tower Insurance.
+In preparing this guide, we compared insurance quotes from AMI, AA Insurance, AMP, Cove, State Insurance, Trade Me Insurance and Tower Insurance.
+Most car insurers don't provide online quotes - our Car Insurers Directory lists all 35+ companies offering policies.

 - In our simple survey, policy costs varied widely - for the two vehicles we sampled, we found Tower Insurance and Cove Insurance to be the best value car insurers for drivers in most parts of New Zealand.

-- What you pay for car insurance will vary by model and driver specs - those who spend 10-15 minutes pricing all the insurers online can most likely find a deal among the providers.
+- What you pay for car insurance will vary by model and driver specs - those who spend 10-15 minutes pricing trusted insurers online can most likely find a deal among the providers.

-- Comprehensive car insurance is almost always more expensive than third party, and is a popular choice for a vehicle worth more than $5,000.
+- Comprehensive car insurance is almost always more expensive than third party car insurance, and is a popular choice for a vehicle worth more than $5,000.
 However, before deciding whether to select comprehensive or third party, ask yourself - would I have enough money to replace my car if it was in an accident?
 If you wouldn't, then a Comprehensive policy may be a sensible choice.

 The cost of insuring a car in New Zealand continues to climb well above inflation.
 In this guide, we explain the basic principles of car insurance and outline several tips to keep your policy cost down year after year.
 New Zealand does not require car owners to have car insurance by law – our view is that not having at least third party car cover is a risk that could severely affect you financially if you cause an accident.